Talons

 Had a glass of water

-and didn’t refill the Brita.
+and didn’t even refill the Brita.

 Didn’t smile in commiseration